 Some homeowners opt for M12 since it is lighter to carry, and it can do it just for minimal construction at home.
 It has also reduced vibrations and drilling noise than the past multi-tools.

-On the other hand, the M12 multi-tool generates the fastest 12-volt cut speed, lowest full-tool vibration, and delivers tool-free blade change for speedier accessory changes and no misplaced tools.
+On the other hand, the M12 multi-tool generates the fastest 12-volt cut speed, and lowest full-tool vibration, and delivers tool-free blade change for speedier accessory changes and no misplaced tools.

 The M12 multi-tool has a brushless motor that features 10,000 to 20,000 OPM in its speed and size.
 You can also carry it on the go because of its smaller and lighter size than the M18 multi-tool.